Mvwestbury/Iterative_mapping/README.md

 The variables that need to be specified in each of the scripts are available at the tops of the respective scripts

 ## BWA default
-A standard script to run BWA aln using default parameters, filtering with SAMtools, and consensus sequence build with ANGSD
+Ancient_mapping_defaultBWA.sh - A standard script to run BWA aln using default parameters, filtering with SAMtools, and consensus sequence build with ANGSD

 ## BWA ancient iterative mapping (aITE)